nam4dev/apy-rest2front/README.md

 Alternatively, you can choose to configure your own webserver, such as apache or nginx.
 Just configure your server to serve the files under the `app/` directory.

-## Continuous Integration

-### Travis CI

-[Travis CI][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
-The `apy-frontend` project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.

-You will need to enable the integration between Travis and GitHub.
-See the Travis website for more instruction on how to do this.

-### GitLab CI

-[GitLab CI][gitlab-ci] is a continuous integration service, which can monitor GitLab for new commits to your repository and execute scripts such as building the app or running tests.
-The `apy-frontend` project contains a GitLab configuration file, `.gitlab-ci.yml`, which will cause GitLab to run your tests when you push to GitLab.

-## TODO List

-- Configuration Templating System (ui / backend)
-    - UI
-        - Implement [`Angular`][angular] template
-        - Implement [`React`][react] template
-    - Backend
-        - Implement [`Eve`][angular] template
-        - Implement [`Django-rest-framework`][dj-rest-fwk] template

-- Documentation enhancement.
-    - Make doc-strings & API Documentation.

-- Per Resource-based Authentication System.
-- Data Validation enforced based on schema (when provided).
-- Implement another `UI-framework`, such as [`React`][react].
-- Implement another `Backend-framework`, such as [`Django-rest-framework`][dj-rest-fwk].
-- Progress handler per Resource (PATCH, POST, DELETE).

 ## Contact

 For more information, please check out [Apy Frontend][apy-frontend]